Acme Studios — Orsman Road Studio Award 2026 FAQs

 9) Why do you need to know how the award will help me overcome barriers in my work or career?

-Acme exists to support artists in necessitous circumstances, and we are keen to understand how the award might help you to realise a specific project or elements of a larger project that you would not be able to otherwise.
+Acme exists to support artists in necessitous circumstances, and we are keen to understand how the award might help you to overcome barriers you have faced to access adequate workspace and develop your work and career.

-10) I’d love to have an exhibition of my work but I don’t have a gallery in mind.
+10) I’d love to have an exhibition of my work during the award period, but I don’t have a gallery in mind.
 Is this something Acme could help with?

-This award values the development and production of work.
 We can offer advice and support, but we cannot provide a space or guarantee exhibition opportunities.
-We recommend artists include plans for exhibiting within proposals if this is their focus, including indicating confirmed or likely supporting partners.
+We recommend artists include plans for exhibiting within proposals if this is their focus, including indicating confirmed or likely partners.

 11) I have planned/am planning a residency in/outside of the UK later this year.
 Can I do this during the period of the award?